Vidhish-Trivedi/Hospital-Readmittance-Prediction/README.md

 - Steady
 - No

-Since there are many durgs but only 4 possible values for each row, we decided to introduce 4 new columns each of which counts the number of Up's, Down's, Steady's and No's for each row across all rows.
+Since there are many drugs but only 4 possible values for each row, we decided to introduce 4 new columns each of which counts the number of Up's, Down's, Steady's and No's for each row, across all rows.
 We then drop all the columns that corresponds to drugs.

 ```python
 drugs_cols = ["metformin", "repaglinide", "nateglinide", "chlorpropamide", "glimepiride", "acetohexamide", "glipizide", "glyburide", "tolbutamide", "pioglitazone", "rosiglitazone", "acarbose", "miglitol", "troglitazone", "tolazamide", "examide", "citoglipton", "insulin", "glyburide-metformin", "glipizide-metformin", "glimepiride-pioglitazone", "metformin-rosiglitazone", "metformin-pioglitazone"]